Homestay Options in Sapa

 Rooms are very basic, with simple bedding and mosquito nets.
 Meals are home-cooked, often using locally grown ingredients, and the atmosphere is warm, welcoming and personal.
 Staying in an ETHOS homestay allows you to step into the rhythm of village life, creating opportunities for authentic cultural exchange.

-Hmong homes are very simple, often built from wood or bamboo with no glass windows, light filters in through the gaps in the walls.
+Hmong homes are very simple, often built from wood with no glass windows, light filters in through the gaps in the walls.
 Extra beds are set up in the main living space, and guests join the family in cooking whatever has been foraged or harvested that day.
 It’s rustic and unfiltered, but full of warmth and tradition a chance to live as the Hmong have done for generations.
+Read more here.

 Guesthouse-Style “Homestays”